-Dietary patterns developed during adolescence may contribute to obesity and eating disorders and may increase risk for several important chronic diseases later in life.
-Furthermore, the prevalence of overweight has increased significantly, in particular among minority youth and youth from low socio-economic backgrounds.
-In order to address these growing problems, it is essential to identify which groups of adolescents need to be targeted for intervention and to identify the factors that need to be addressed in interventions.
-Large gaps exist in our understanding of the factors associated with nutritional intake, physical activity, and weight status > among adolescents.
+Dietary patterns developed during adolescence and young adulthood may contribute to obesity and eating disorders and may increase risk for several important chronic diseases later in life.
+Furthermore, the prevalence of overweight has increased significantly, in particular among minority populations and young people from low socio-economic backgrounds.
+In order to address these growing problems, it is essential to identify which groups of young people need to be targeted for intervention and to identify the factors that need to be addressed in interventions.
+Large gaps exist in our understanding of the factors associated with nutritional intake, physical activity, and weight status among young people.

-This study aims to identify the socio-environmental, personal, and behavioral determinants of nutritional intake and weight status among a large and ethnically diverse adolescent population.
-Study components included:
+The Project EAT study aims to identify the environmental, personal, and behavioral determinants of nutritional intake, physical activity, and weight status among ethnically and socioeconomically diverse young people.
+Study components have included:

 - focus groups with adolescents,

 - school-based surveys and anthropometric measurements with middle school and high school students,

 - a five-year longitudinal follow-up as the EAT-I cohort transitioned to high school and early young adulthood, and

 - a 10-year longitudinal follow-up as the same EAT-I cohort transitioned to early and middle young adulthood